mtondolo/comesapp-api/README.md

-## muzpal-api
+## biznet-api
-This is a RESTFull Node API that returns a list in json of butcheries that serve halaal (Muslim permissible) products in Lusaka.
-This API will be used as the data source for the MuzPal an Android app.
+This is a RESTFull Node API that returns in json a list of companies supplying agricultural products in the COMESA region.
+This API is the data source for the biznet mobile app.